Disclosure: MattressNut is reader-supported. When you buy through links on our site we may earn an affiliate commission at no extra cost to you.

 How does the Bear Elite Hybrid compare to the standard Bear Hybrid?

-The Elite adds Celliant cover, copper-infused foam, and a more robust edge support system.
+The Elite adds Celliant cover, copper-infused foam, and a more strong edge support system.
 Price difference is approximately $400-500 for queen.
 If recovery-focused marketing is a priority for you, the Elite makes the case.
 If you want a well-built hybrid at a lower price, the standard Bear Hybrid performs similarly as a sleep surface.

 Does the Bear Elite Hybrid sleep cool?